 9:00 a.m.–12:30 p.m

-Unconference sessions -- led by breakout facilitators and conference participants alike to follow up on topics for further discussion that emerge on Saturday, for people to connect with their place-based groups, and/or to meet with potential collaborators to discuss ideas that have come up.
+Unconference sessions -- led by breakout facilitators and conference participants alike to follow up on topics for further discussion that emerged on Saturday, for people to connect with their place-based groups, and/or to meet with potential collaborators to discuss ideas that came up.

 Whole group closing -- resources, reflections, and next steps